IBM/snap-and-translate/README.md

 * Bind the Language Translator & Natural Language Understanding instance to the default Kubernetes namespace for the cluster.
 Later, you can create your own namespaces to manage user access to Kubernetes resources, but for now, use the default namespace.
 Kubernetes namespaces are different from the registry namespace you created earlier.
 Replace cluster name and service instance name.

+> NOTE: when services are bound you will see a secret name for each, take note of these as we'll need them later.

 ```
 $ ibmcloud cs cluster-service-bind --cluster <cluster_name> --namespace default --service <language_translate_service_name>
 $ ibmcloud cs cluster-service-bind --cluster <cluster_name> --namespace default --service <nlu_service_name>